 The LAZARUS UNION has roots dating back to 1973 and developed (with a few detours) into today‘s form in 2010.

-The LAZARUS UNION is also with the United Nations as an NGO (Non Governmental Organization) in “Special Consultant and Observer Status” with the United Nations (ECOSOC).
+The LAZARUS UNION is also with the United Nations as an NGO (Non Governmental Organization) in “General Consultant Status” with the United Nations (ECOSOC) in New York, Geneva and Vienna.

 According to its possibilities the LAZARUS UNION is a world-wide operating charity organisation supporting all who are in need of help, friendship, comfort, or care.